bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 and has a prime order subgroup of order approximately 2^246.
-No known elliptic curve with such a decomposition has a larger subgroup.
+No known elliptic curve with such a decomposition has a larger prime order subgroup.
 This "uniqueness" allays concerns about selecting curves vulnerable to undisclosed attacks.

 # Mathematical Prerequisites